 So why, exactly, are studies finding an association between our cognitive functions and our hearing abilities?
 There are a couple of possibilities:

-- Some experts believe that a prolonged lack of auditory input from untreated hearing loss could have a negative effect on the neural networks involved in certain cognitive abilities.
+- believe that a prolonged lack of auditory input from untreated hearing loss could have a negative effect on the neural networks involved in certain cognitive abilities.
 In other words, trouble hearing can lead to deterioration and degeneration within the brain itself.

 - It has also been suggested that untreated hearing loss could lead to a decline in cognitive performance because the cognitive resources normally used for higher-level comprehension (such as storing auditory information into memory, selectively attending to a listener, and processing auditory information quickly) is instead needed to accurately decode and perceive the sounds that the ears are struggling to properly hear.